Root Awakening

 “That silence she did.”

 “The full stop.”
-The faint warmth in Alex’s voice.
+The faint warmth in his voice.
 “God, she was brutal with that silence.”

-They sat with this for a moment — the particular shared grief of people who loved the same person differently and could only compare notes at the distance of years, the grief that wasn’t quite grief anymore but some compound of it, something that had oxidized into a different substance.
+They sat with this for a moment, with the shared grief of people who loved the same person differently and could only compare notes at the distance of years, the grief that wasn’t quite grief anymore but a compound of it, oxidized into a different substance.

 Dale lifted his cup.
 It was empty.
 He set it down.